danielecioffo/GameOn/README.md

 # GameOn
-Repository for group project of Distributed Systems and Middleware Technologies
+Repository for group project of Distributed Systems and Middleware Technologies.
+GameOn is a collaborative platform for real-time gaming.

 Project Structure
 -----